johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - In Go, a string is actually a slice of bytes
 - Strings in Go are actually immutable, so when yiu update it actually creates a new one and destroys the old

 ### Interfaces
+- A receiver of pointer type is much faster and best practice
+- It's easier to test interfaces than concrete types

 ### Preview
 ### Test quiz
 ### Packages